JorgeDFR/ros2_amcl_tutorial/README.md

   - A **purple ellipse** represents the uncertainty in the robot’s *x,y* position.
   - A **yellow cone** represents the uncertainty in orientation.

-#### Map

-The map used in this tutorial is stored in [iilab.png](webots_sim_worlds/iilab.png).
-Since it is simply a PNG image, you can easily change the map by editing the image (e.g., drawing black lines to represent obstacles).

-⚠️ Keep in mind: modifying the PNG only changes the map representation used for localization, **not** the simulation world in Webots.

-#### Estimated Pose with Covariance

 The ellipse and cone of the estimated pose made by AMCL are a visualization of the probability distribution of the robot’s pose:
 - A **smaller ellipse/cone** means AMCL is more confident about the position/orientation.
 - A **larger ellipse/cone** means there is more uncertainty.

 ---